-If this contaminated fuel makes its way to the fueling site, the same harmful effects can be experienced as outlined in the first error above: revenue-robbing site shutdown, cost-prohibitive cleanup and maintenance and potential vehicle damage.
+If this contaminated fuel makes its way to the fuelling site, the same harmful effects can be experienced: revenue-robbing site shutdown, cost-prohibitive cleanup and maintenance and potential vehicle damage.
 In this scenario, the fuel-trailer driver is at the mercy of the terminal, with no recourse but to trust that the information on the bill of lading from the terminal is accurate and that the proper product has been loaded.